How do I apply?

 MSRP applications closed on January 30, 2015.
 The application for MSRP opens in the fall and closes at the end of January.
 Only online applications are accepted.

 Applications closed on January 30, 2015.
 It is to your advantage to submit your application early to ensure all requirements arrive in time.

 How long does MSRP run?

 MSRP is a nine week program.
-In 2013 it will run from June 9th – August 10th.
+In 2015 it ran from June 7th – August 8th.
 Students are expected to participate for the entire duration of the program.

 What if my final exams Conflict with the program dates?